mohamedawnallah/Learning-Bitcoin/bitcoin/README.md

 ```
 OP_HASH160 <SCRIPT_HASH> OP_EQUAL
 ```

 ![Pay to Script Hash Script](assets/p2sh-script.png)

 ![Pay to Script Hash Script 2](assets/p2sh-script2.png)

+# What is Segwit ?
+Investopedia said: "Segregated Witness (SegWit) refers to a change in the `transaction format` of Bitcoin.
+Its stated purpose as a protocol upgrade was to protect against `transaction malleability` and decrease transaction times by increasing `block capacity`.
+Transaction malleability refers to the possibility that tiny pieces of transaction information could be changed, invalidating new cryptocurrency blocks."

 # Additional Resources
 [Bitcoin Developer Documentation](https://developer.bitcoin.org/)